EspadaSer/PUBGMovieDelete/README.md

 ## What does it do?

-The program simply remove the movie files of the game.
+The program simply removes the movie files of the game.
 These files are: "LicenseScreen.mp4", "LoadingScreen.mp4" and "LoadingScreen_Xbox.mp4".

 ## Installation / Usage